amckewan/mcforth/docs/internals.md

 A cell is 4 or 8 bytes and matches the 32/64 bit compiler so that a cell can hold an address.

 All forth addresses are offsets from the base of memory 'm'.
-These are converted to/from abolute addresses in the engine as required.
+These are converted to/from abolute addresses in the kernel as required.

 Since the dictionary contains no absolute addresses, it is relocatable which allows the executable to contain